piantado/LOTlib/LOTlib/Documentation/Tutorial.md

     from LOTlib.DataAndObjects import FunctionData
     data = [ FunctionData(input=[], output=12, alpha=0.95) ]
 ```
 Note here that the most natural form of data is a list--even if its only a single element--where each element, a datum, gets passed to `compute_single_likelihood`.
+The data here specifies the input, output, and noise value `alpha`.
+Note that even though `alpha` could live as an attribute of hypotheses, it makes most sense to view it as a known part of the data.

 ## Making hypotheses